cross- disciplinary

 SIL-University represents a truly global community of soybean enthusiasts.
 Learners come from a variety of backgrounds, including farmers, extension agents, researchers, and private sector actors.

-SIL-University offers courses on a variety of topics, including soybean agronomy, integrated pest management, gender-responsive agriculture, food safety, and soybean nutrition.
+SIL-University offers courses on a variety of topics, including soybean agronomy, integrated pest management, food safety, and soybean nutrition.

 After successfully completing a course, learners receive a certificate of completion, which they can share on social media or print to demonstrate their new knowledge.